 The type of fuel used for cooking and the resulting air pollution it generates within the household would condition an increased chance of developing arthritis and osteoarthritis.

 According to the researchers, permanent exposure to polluting smoke produced by most fuels used for cooking affects the body's ability to keep the natural process of oxidation of cells in balance (oxidative stress, associated with the development of diseases), and leads to decreased immune response.
-These effects occur in a similar way to that produced by tobacco smoke.
+These effects occur in a similar way to those produced by tobacco smoke.

 "The mechanism is not known, but it may be related to the aggravation or involvement of inflammatory and/or immune pathways," that is, the body's response to damage or trauma, Shelby Yamamoto, a researcher at the School of Public Health at the University of Alberta, Canada, and lead author of the study, told SciDev.Net.

-The research was conducted in China, Ghana, India, Mexico, Russia, and South Africa using standardized questionnaires that asked participants to indicate the type of fuel used for cooking by giving them six options: electricity, gas, kerosene, coal, wood and agricultural or animal fuels.
+The research was conducted in China, Ghana, India, Mexico, Russia, and South Africa using standardized questionnaires that asked participants to indicate the type of fuel used for cooking by giving them six options: electricity, gas, kerosene, coal, wood, and agricultural or animal fuels.

 They were also asked to answer a series of questions related to previous diagnoses of arthritis or joint pain.

-With the exception of electricity, all other forms of fuel are associated with a higher likelihood of arthritis (69 to 95 percent), with the use of agricultural and animal products posing the greatest risk.
+Except for electricity, all other forms of fuel are associated with a higher likelihood of arthritis (69 to 95 percent), with the use of agricultural and animal products posing the greatest risk.

-For the authors, one explanation would be that collecting and transporting this type of fuel - which is usually collected from the ground - and involves sitting, kneeling, bending or squatting, creates repetitive stress on the joints.
+For the authors, one explanation would be that collecting and transporting this type of fuel - which is usually collected from the ground - and involves sitting, kneeling, bending, or squatting, creates repetitive stress on the joints.

 These positions are also repeated during the cooking process when using burners that burn biomass fuels.
-In contrast, the association between those who use gas as their primary cooking fuel and arthritis may be due to the mixed-use of burners and/or fuel.
+In contrast, the association between those who use gas as their primary cooking fuel and arthritis may be due to the mixed use of burners and/or fuel.

 "We observed, for example, that participants from Mexico had the highest proportion of gas users and were much less likely to report arthritis.
 However, it is unknown whether this is due to a lower prevalence of arthritis, under-diagnosis, regional variations in reporting, or another reason," Yamamoto said.